icsl-Jeon/traj_gen-matlab/README.md

 The difference is optimization variables.

   a. **piecewise-polynomials (polyTrajGen class)** : It defines the primitive of the curve as polynomical spline.
 The optimization target is either *polynomial coefficients* [1] or *free end-derivatives* of spline segments [2] (can be set in constructor).
 In general, the latter has fewer optimization variables as it reduces the number of variable as much as the number of equality constraints.
   b. **a sequence of points (optimTrajGen class)** : It does not limit the primitive of the curve.
 The optimization target is a finite set of points.
 The final curve is defined as a linear interpolant of the set of points.
 The point density (# of points per time) should be set in the constructor.
-Instead of unlimited representation capability of a curve, The size of optimization is driectly affected by the point density.
+Instead of unlimited representation capability of a curve, the size of optimization is driectly affected by the point density.

 - In this package, we use **pin** to accommodate the two constraints: equality (*fix pin*)and inequality (*loose pin*).
 Pin can be imposed regardless of the order of derivatives. *Fix-pin* refers a waypoint constraint, and *loose-pin* denotes a axis-parallel box constraint.
 The pin is a triplets (time (t), order of derivatives (d), value (x)) where x is